-What is Robotic Thoracic Surgery?
+What is Minimally Invasive Thoracic Surgery?

 Other benefits of robotic thoracic surgery using the da Vinci® Surgical robot includes: